Inside the Dub Plates

 Inside the Dub Plates is the fourth studio album by New Zealand dub group Salmonella Dub, released in 2001.
 Salmonella Dub employed their old engineer David Wernham (currently with Shihad) to record all their live instrumentation on this album as well as Paddy Free to co-produce.

+AllMusic noted about it, calling it "their most successful outing yet" and the group's "first number one album".